 Back to my search…sure enough it turned out that this mathematician was about right–in the end it took me about ten years as he had predicted–three years exploring the linear model (a dead end no doubt, but extremely educative in value nonetheless) and the next seven or eight years with the non-linear model.
 During these years I slowly accumulated the tools and knowledge I needed to “extract” my find.
-I felt as though I was in a pitch dark room filled with furniture, trying to find my way to the door at the opposite end from where I was, and stumbling and falling over and over again in the darkness, banging and hurting my shins and head against the sharp, hard edges and pointy ends of the furniture.
+I felt as though I was in a pitch dark room filled with furniture, trying to find my way to the door at the opposite end from where I was, and stumbling and falling over and over again in the darkness, banging and hurting my shins and head against the sharp, hard edges and pointy corners of the furniture.

 Once you have a quest you are passionate about, no matter how dumb or ignorant you may be at the start, no matter that others tell you that you are a fool, remember what the poet William Blake said: “if a fool were to follow their folly, (s)he shall become wise!”
 Stumbling in that dark room for years, “following my folly,” slowly but surely made me wiser in soil mechanics.
 As Nietzsche famously said: “The doer alone learneth!”
 All told, it had taken me just over 10 years.
 And my own experience has confirmed all of what these wise people, through the centuries, have been telling us.